Code-Institute-Submissions/anu1301-love-quizzing_MarResub/README.md

 ## 2. Colour Scheme
 [Go up to the top](#table-of-contents)

-The choice of background colour of pale blue transitioning into a pale magenta, provides a contrasting backdrop for the dark indigo font colour.
+The choice of background colour of cyan transitioning into a magenta, provides a contrasting backdrop for the dark indigo font colour.

 It provides enough interest without it being distracting to the user.